WSA-Community/WSAGAScript/README.md

 ## Running the scripts

-Make sure you're in the same directory as in the step before, the run:
+Make sure you're in the same directory as in the step before, then run:

 ```bash
 ./extract_gapps_pico.sh